Dan Hicks (actor)

 Dan Hicks (July 19, 1951 – June 30, 2020) was an American actor best known for starring roles in Evil Dead II, Darkman, and Intruder.

 Early life

 Hicks was born in Pontiac, Michigan.

 Career

+Hicks was best known for his collaborations with director Sam Raimi.
+Hicks' debut feature film was in Raimi's Evil Dead II in 1987.

-He was best known for starring roles in Evil Dead II, Darkman and Intruder, and had a number of supporting roles in director Sam Raimi's films.
+They further collaborated with Hicks having supporting roles in Darkman and Intruder, and had minor roles in Spider-Man 2 and Oz: The Great and Powerful.

 Personal life

 Hicks announced on June 5, 2020, that he had been diagnosed with stage 4 cancer, and given between one and three years to live.

 Death

 He died on June 30, 2020, in his California home at age 68.